- Distance: 2.7 miles

 On the east side of the drainage the path fades as it climbs through willows.
 Ahead you will see the continuation of the trail climbing a low hill.
 Walk cross-country to the continuation of the trail and climb the hill.
 As you crest the hill the trail again fades but the way is now obvious.
 Descend through meadows, staying to the north of three small tarns, to the Indian Basin trail at 2.0 miles.
 Turn right (southeast on the trail) and retrace your steps back to southwest side of Island Lake.

-Return to Segment 4: Little Seneca Lake to Island Lake
+Return to Segment 1: Elkhart Park to Island Lake

 - --- Side Trip: Titcomb Basin